tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 Bounces just like Bounce, but now walls get pushed back a little!
 A totally radical xtreme power.

-## [DEV] Color Changing

-* Types: "dev", "random-dev"
-* Internal name: `color_changing`
-* Attributes: "mix"
-* Color: changes based on distance to the other tank (grayscale-only)
-* Color importance: 0.5

-Was a test on changing the color based on proximity.
-Doesn't work very well.
-Inspiration came from Godmode being able to change its color.

 ## [DEV] Other Stuff is Poison

 * Types: "dev", "random-dev"